PLANAR MAGNETIC TECHNOLOGY

 High Sensitivity—The higher field strength of these remarkable magnets means that your amplifier does not have to work nearly as hard to deliver a satisfactory listening experience.

 Plays Louder and Lower—Since the magnetic field is so much stronger, it becomes possible to open up the space between the front and rear magnet arrays, giving the diaphragm more room to move.
 Since it can move further, it can move more air for its size and therefore play both more loudly and lower in frequency than a comparably sized ESL panel, or older-style planar magnetics.
-(In fact, an ESL panel must be between ten and twenty times larger than the equivalent Wisdom Audio planar magnetic in order to achieve comparable performance.)
+(In fact, an ESL panel must be between ten and twenty times larger than the equivalent Wisdom Audio planar magnetic to achieve comparable performance.)

 Reduced Coloration—The arrays of older, bulkier bar magnets got in the way of the sound that the diaphragm was creating, coloring the sound that was otherwise so detailed and remarkable.
 Since the neodymium magnets are a fraction of the size, there is dramatically more open space on either side of the diaphragm and the colorations disappear.
 In particular, the magnets in front of the diaphragm are extremely slim and offer virtually no interference with sound.

 Controlled Directivity—When you can make a diaphragm in virtually any shape and still have its entire active surface operating as one (in phase), it becomes possible to design drivers with extremely specific dispersion patterns that have direct performance benefits.
-For example: musical detail and dialog intelligibility are both enhanced if you can minimize spurious reflections in your listening room.
+For example, musical detail and dialog intelligibility are both enhanced if you can minimize spurious reflections in your listening room.
 With a tall and narrow design, you can provide wide dispersion to support a generous seating area, while minimizing the energy bouncing off ceilings and floors.
-In short, you hear more of the speaker, and less of your room.
+In short, you hear more of the speaker and less of your room.

 Advanced Thin Film